What exactly polycystic ovary syndrome?

 - No menstruation for 4 months or longer

 Higher levels of a hormone called androgen which causes: excess body hair (hirsutism), adult acne breakouts or severe adolescent acne, and male-pattern hair loss (androgenic alopecia).
 However, physical signs are not always seen.

 Enlarged ovaries which contain many tiny cysts can be identified by using ultrasound.

 Despite the name, polycystic ovaries do not verify the diagnosis on their own.
-For complete diagnosis to be made, abnormalities in the menstrual cycle as well as increased levels of androgen must also be present.
+For a complete diagnosis to be made, abnormalities in the menstrual cycle, as well as increased levels of androgen, must also be present.

 The exact cause of polycystic ovary syndrome is unknown, but these factors most possibly play a role:

 Insulin is the hormone generated by the pancreas that enables body cells to use glucose as your body’s main energy source.
 When a person suffers from insulin resistance the body does not respond effectively to insulin and the pancreas produces more insulin than usual to compensate for this.
 The result of this is that the ovaries might produce more androgen than it normally does.